Anshika91/15Days_Learning/README.md

 # 15Days_Learning
-These materials i have collected from Great Learning Platform .
+These materials i have collected from various plateforms.